iotaledger/wasp/contracts/rust/wasmlib/docs/Views.md

     // Set the value associated with the 'factor' key to the factor we got from
     // the members map through an ScMutableInt64 proxy to the results map. results.get_int64(VAR_FACTOR).set_value(factor);

-    // Finally, we log the fact that we have successfully completed execution
-    // of the 'getFactor' View in the host log. ctx.log("dividend.getFactor ok");
+    // Log successful completion of the 'getFactor' Func in the host log. ctx.log("dividend.getFactor ok");
 }
 ```